Thursday, May 16, 2024

 The patient may be rich or poor, nearby or far away.
 He accepts whatever peanuts are given for his nuggets of service.
 He strictly follows the ‘Hippocratic Oath’ and ‘doesn’t make money in the sick room’.
 In case of death, he may even accompany the body to the graveyard like a family member.
 That’s why he is called a ‘family doctor’ aside from the fact that he treats all the family members, young or old.
 Full of empathy and sympathy, he constantly counsels the family members to get over health problems.
 Such doctors made the medical profession noble, holy and essential.
 This is the noblest of all the professions, and the doctor is equated to god.
 Immense respect and gratitude were showered on the professionals.
 They were GODS.
 That's why the medical profession is called the NOBLE PROFESSION.

 The age-old relationship built on mutual respect and trust is being 'stabbed' repeatedly since 1970s.
-The good old 'human family doctor' has metamorphosed into a 'programmed specialist' who clinically deals with 'cases' than with 'human beings', and as such the 'clients' (who are loaded with half-baked information and misinformation from the Internet and social media which caress one into callowness) look at doctors with scepticism, suspicion and distrust.
+The good old 'human family doctor' is mostly non-existent now, and the present day patient dashes straight into a 'programmed specialist' who may clinically deal with 'cases' than with 'human beings', and as such the 'clients' (who are loaded with half-baked information and misinformation from the Internet and social media which caress one into callowness) look at doctors with scepticism, suspicion and distrust.
 Added to this is the story by Neelakantan in the following pages about the shameful exploitation of patients for MONEY.

 While rendering humanitarian service, doctors sacrifice quite a bit of their personal life.
 They risked their own lives in saving the lives of the people during the COVID pandemic.
 The reverence for a doctor is more than for anyone in any other profession as she or he cares for the sick round the clock without demanding returns -- a selfless service.